 Crown chakra

 The crown chakra rules your connection to your higher self.
-That’s why Terrones recommends the pose that comes after all yoga poses: Savasana, or Corpse Pose.
+That’s why Terrones recommends the pose that comes after all yoga poses: Savasana, also known as Corpse Pose.

-This pose, says Terrones, helps strengthen your crown chakra by connecting you with your eternal self — your soul — and reminding you where you came from and where you’ll go.
+Terrones said this pose helps strengthen the crown chakra by connecting you with your eternal self — your soul — and reminding you where you came from and where you’ll go.

 The seven major chakras run from the base of your spine to the top of your head.
-If these energy centers get blocked, you may experience physical or emotional symptoms related to a particular chakra.
+According to the yogic tradition, when energy is depleted or blocked by toxic environments and stress, physical or emotional symptoms may arise.
+Meditation, breathing exercises, and specific yoga poses may bring the chakras back to balance.